Bedrock-OSS/bedrock-wiki/docs/visuals/entity-visuals-intro.md

 }
 ```

 This controller is taking the short-name definitions from the entity file and `rendering` them.
-For example, the line: `" textures": [ "Texture.default"]` says: "Take the default texture, and apply it to the entity".
+For example, the line: `"textures": [ "Texture.default"]` says: "Take the default texture, and apply it to the entity".
 The render controller doesn't know what the default texture is; it simply applies it.

 ## Re-using render controllers